Chapters

 2. If it is not their normal work day, the employee is only entitled to be paid time and a half for the hours worked.

-Refer to the Employment NZ website for more public holiday scenarios.
+Refer to the Employment NZ website for more public holiday scenarios

 Company closedowns

+Refer to Employment NZ’s flowchart to determine whether the closedown provisions apply.
 For more information about annual closedowns, we recommend visiting Employment NZ.

 Lump sum payments